reergymerej/models/README.md

 # Sledom
 [![Build Status](https://travis-ci.org/reergymerej/sledom.svg?branch=v0.1.1)](https://travis-ci.org/reergymerej/sledom) v 0.1.1

-This is an unassuming library for creating JavaScript models.

 Why should you have to commit to one [MVC](https://developer.chrome.com/apps/app_frameworks#mvc) framework for your app?
 Haven't we all learned that being modular is better?
 [React](https://facebook.github.io/react/) has broken out the *V*.
 This is the *M*.

 ## Features